 Characteristics of a Sustainable Network

-- Member-Driven Decisions: Incorporating network members' needs into decisions for network products and services and articulating network value as seen specifically through marketing efforts.
+- Member-Driven Decisions: Incorporating network members' needs into decisions for network products and services along with articulating network value as seen specifically through marketing efforts.

 - Effective Communication: Intentional communication with members, partners, and stakeholders.
 Communication is designed as a formal plan that is monitored and valued as part of a strategic planning cycle.